 Exploring an unknown environment with a mobile agent is a fundamental task in robotics and artificial intelligence \cite{papadimitriou1991shortest}.
 Despite its importance, very few models allow for rigorous worst-case analysis, especially when the environment is a general graph (or metric space).
 One successful model introduced in the field of online algorithms is called `layered graph traversal', and it has been studied extensively since the 1990s \cite{papadimitriou1991shortest,chrobak1993metrical,ramesh1995traversing,burley1996traversing,fiat1998competitive,bubeck2022shortest,bubeck2023randomized, banerjee2023graph,cosson2024collective}.
 In this paper, we show that a simple and natural assumption on the problem -- specifically, that the unknown graph is unweighted -- drastically reduces its competitive ratio.

-\paragraph{Problem setting.} In layered graph traversal, a mobile agent starts from an arbitrary node -- called the source -- of an unknown weighted graph $G=(V, E)$, and is tasked to reach another arbitrary node -- called the target.
-The graph is divided into ``layers'', where the $t$-th layer refers to the set of nodes at combinatorial depth $t$ (i.e. $t$ hops away from the source).
-The agent is short-sighted in the sense that it only gets to see layer $t+1$ once it is located at layer $t$.
-Luckily, the agent is broad-sighted, in the sense that it sees all nodes and edges going from layer $t$ to layer $t + 1$ when it reaches layer $t$.
+\paragraph{Problem setting.} In layered graph traversal, a mobile agent starts from some node -- called the source -- of an unknown weighted graph $G=(V, E)$, and is tasked to reach some other node -- called the target.
+The graph is divided into ``layers'', where the $i$-th layer refers to the set of nodes at combinatorial depth $i$ (i.e. $i$ hops away from the source).
+The agent is short-sighted in the sense that it only gets to see layer $i+1$ once it is located at layer $i$.
+Luckily, the agent is broad-sighted, in the sense that it sees all nodes and edges going from layer $i$ to layer $i + 1$ when it reaches layer $i$.
 The problem is parameterized by the \textit{width} $w$ of the graph, defined as the maximum number of nodes in a layer.
-The cost of the agent is defined as the total distance travelled until reaching the target.
-A deterministic (resp. randomized) algorithm for layered graph traversal is said to be $c(w)$-competitive if its cost (resp. expected cost) is at most $c(w)$ times the length of the shortest path from source to target.
+The cost of the agent is defined as the total distance traveled until reaching the target.
+A deterministic (resp. randomized) algorithm for layered graph traversal is said to be $c_w$-competitive if its cost (resp. expected cost) is at most $c_w$ times the length of the shortest path from source to target.
 The deterministic competitive ratio of layered graph traversal is known to lie between $\Omega(2^w)$ \cite{fiat1998competitive} and $\Ocal(w 2^w)$ \cite{burley1996traversing} and its randomized counterpart was settled to $\Theta(w^2)$ in \cite{bubeck2022shortest,bubeck2023randomized}.
 It is known~\cite{fiat1998competitive} that layered graph traversal is equivalent to the special case where the graph is a tree and all edge lengths are either $0$ or $1$.

-Despite receiving broad interest, the unweighted variant (where all edge lengths are exactly 1) was not studied until \cite{cosson2024collective} recently proposed a $\Ocal(\sqrt{w})$-competitive randomized algorithm, improving over the simple $\Theta(w)$ competitive ratio of the depth-first search algorithm.
+In the unweighted variant (where all edge lengths are exactly 1), a depth-first search approach (DFS) is clearly $2w-1$-competitive (see Appendix \ref{ap:simpleResults}).
+Despite the broad interest that layered graph traversal received, no randomized algorithm was shown to improve over this bound until \cite{cosson2024collective} recently proposed a $\Ocal(\sqrt{w})$-competitive randomized algorithm in the unweighted setting.